Open-ET/openet-ssebop/README.rst

 Default Asset ID: *projects/usgs-ssebop/dt/daymet_median_v7*

-Temperature Correction (*c factor*)
+Cold Boundary Temperature (Tcold)
 -----------------------------------
-In order to correspond the maximum air temperature with cold/wet limiting environmental conditions, the SSEBop model uses a temperature correction coefficient (*c factor*, sometimes labeled interchangeably as Tcorr) uniquely calculated for each Landsat scene.
-This temperature correction component is uniquely developed for SSEBop using a Forcing and Normalizing Operation (FANO) method featuring a linear relation between a normalized land surface temperature difference and NDVI difference using the dT parameter and a proportionality constant.
+In order to determine the theoretical LST corresponding to cold/wet limiting environmental conditions (Tcold), the SSEBop model uses a Forcing and Normalizing Operation (FANO) method, featuring a linear relation between a normalized land surface temperature difference and NDVI difference using the dT parameter and a proportionality constant.

- **Note:** *Tcorr* refers to the pixel-based ratio of LST_cold and Tmax while *c factor* is a statistical value that represents a region such as a 5-km grid size (or larger) value.

 More information on parameter design and model improvements using the FANO method can be found in Senay2023_.
 Additional SSEBop model algorithm theoretical basis documentation can be found `here <https://www.usgs.gov/media/files/landsat-4-9-collection-2-level-3-provisional-actual-evapotranspiration-algorithm>`__.